Leprosy: Epidemiology

-In 2018, there were 208,619 new cases of leprosy recorded, a slight decrease from 2017.
+In 2018, 208,619 new cases of leprosy were recorded, a slight decrease from 2017.
 In 2015, 94% of the new leprosy cases were confined to 14 countries.
 India reported the greatest number of new cases (60% of reported cases), followed by Brazil (13%) and Indonesia (8%).
 Although the number of cases worldwide continues to fall, there are parts of the world where leprosy is more common, including Brazil, South Asia (India, Nepal, Bhutan), some parts of Africa (Tanzania, Madagascar, Mozambique), and the western Pacific.
 About 150 to 250 cases are diagnosed in the United States each year.

 In the 1960s, there were tens of millions of leprosy cases recorded when the bacteria started to develop resistance to dapsone, the most common treatment option at the time.
-International (e.g., the WHO's "Global Strategy for Reducing Disease Burden Due to Leprosy") and national (e.g., the International Federation of Anti-Leprosy Associations) initiatives have reduced the total number and the number of new cases of the disease.
+International (e.g., the WHO's "Global Strategy for Reducing Disease Burden Due to Leprosy" and the International Federation of Anti-Leprosy Associations) and national initiatives have reduced the total number and the number of new cases of the disease.